 Typically the documents required will include:

 Hong Kong is one of the most modern cities in the world and with that comes advanced technology, logistics, telecommunications, and utilities.
 Transportation in Hong Kong is also some of the best in the world with affordable taxi rides and the convenient MTR.
 The Hong Kong Exhibition and Convention Centre is also world class and has received many awards.

 Hong Kong is in a strategic location at the heart of Asia, right near mainland China.
-Getting places is a not too difficult when The Hong Kong International Airport (HKIA) is so efficient.
+Getting to places is not too difficult when the Hong Kong International Airport (HKIA) is so efficient.
 It is the fifth busiest international passenger airport with 100 airlines servicing over 180 destinations.
 Being a port city, Hong Kong is also a focal point of all maritime activities in southern China.

 Mandatory Provident Fund (MPF) is an employment-based retirement protection system.
-Except for exempt persons, employees and the self-employed all persons aged between 18 and 65 employed for a continuous period of 60 days or more are required to join the MPF schemes.
+Except for exempt persons, employees and self-employed all persons aged between 18 to 65 and employed for a continuous period of 60 days or more are required to join the MPF schemes.